mrphil007/fitbit-to-sqlite/README.md

 ## Distance

-You can import data on the distance you have travelled each minute of each day by using this command:
+You can import data on the distance you have travelled each minute of each day by using the following command.
+Note that this also creates an analysis view called `distance_v` which converts the distances to km and miles.

     $ fitbit-to-sqlite distance fitbit.db MyFitbitData.zip